HunterWard/getStat/README.md

 Data that is scraped:

--Name
+- Name
--Position
+- Position
--Team
+- Team
--Height/Weight
+- Height/Weight
--College
+- College
--PlayerID (Unique ID that can be used by other programs to scrape more data)
+- PlayerID (Unique ID that can be used by other programs to scrape more data)

 # Skills Involved